Università Cattolica del Sacro Cuore

 Source

-The satisfaction level of those who completed the programme refers to the graduating students survey from the 2017 calendar year.
+The satisfaction of those who have completed the degree programme refers to the Graduating Students' Survey of the calendar year 2023.

-The percentages related to professional opportunities refer to graduates of 2016 (if 1 year after graduation), 2014 (if 3 years after graduation) and 2012 (if 5 years after graduation).
+The percentages relating to employment opportunities refer to graduates of 2022 (if 1 year after graduation), 2020 (if 3 years after graduation) and 2018 (if 5 years after graduation).